dataxp-ai/projects/Airbnb/README.md

 **Intermediate**: Create an interactive dashboard to explore the property market.
 Build on the beginner level by allowing users to filter data directly from the dashboard.

     - How can we help a property owner understand the market and compare their property to others nearby?
-    - If I own a 2 bedroom apartment with a swimming pool in the city centre, how much would I be able to rent it for?
+    - If I own a 2 bedroom apartment with a swimming pool in the centre of your chosen city, how much would I be able to rent it for?
     - How many other properties are similar to mine?
+    - Can you bring in any external data sources to support your dashboard, e.g. transport stations, distance to airport, schools, etc

 <br>

 **Advanced**: Build an interactive dashboard with your own custom metrics to evaluate the state of Airbnb property markets.

-    - What factors might impact whether an Airbnb rental is a succesful investment?
+    - What factors might impact whether an Airbnb rental is a successful investment?
     - What data can we provide to a property investor to help them decide where next to buy a property?
     - Can we make the market measurable through a custom evaluation metric, eg "Amsterdam has a stable tourism industry year round and the demand for properties is higher than the supply.
 It is an A+ investment.
 Barcelona's tourism industry is highly seasonal & demand is low.
 It is a B- investment.)